The revelation comes from Los Angeles County coroner's spokesman

 “Tony Scott was a sweet enthusiastic & lovin man,” Rapaport wrote.

-Scott cemented his reputation for big-budget action films with 1990's "Revenge" starring Kevin Costner and "Days of Thunder" with Cruise.
-In 1998, he directed "Enemy of the State" with actors Smith and Gene Hackman.
+Scott cemented his reputation for big-budget action films with 1990’s “Revenge” starring Kevin Costner and “Days of Thunder” with Tom Cruise.
+In 1998, he directed “Enemy of the State” with actors Will Smith and Gene Hackman.

 It was on the set of “Days of Thunder” where Scott met actress Donna Wilson, whom he married in 1994.
 They had twin sons.